 Guardian Retirement Solutions Adds Six

 The Guardian Insurance & Annuity Co.
 (GIAC), a wholly owned subsidiary of The Guardian Life Insurance Co. of America, has brought in six wholesalers.
 Jack Curtis, Lucio Giliberti, Norbert Naths, Bryan Rouse, Terry Terry and George Webb join as regional vice presidents of retirement plan sales.
 Curtis will directly manage retirement sales in South Texas and Arkansas.
 Giliberti will manage retirement sales in southern New Jersey, Pennsylvania and West Virginia.
 Naths will manage retirement plan sales in Colorado, Utah, Wyoming, northern Nevada and Idaho, excluding the panhandle region.
 Rouse will manage retirement sales in Kentucky, Kansas, Missouri, Tennessee and Cincinnati, Ohio.
 Terry will manage retirement sales in southern Florida.
 Webb will be responsible for retirement sales in north Texas, including Dallas, Fort Worth and Austin.
+Curtis brings more than 10 years of financial services experience, most recently as a senior regional retirement representative with Guardian.
+Earlier he was a wealth management adviser for Merrill Lynch & Co.

 A former U.S. Marine and field artillery officer, Giliberti previously worked for Stadion Money Management, United Jersey Bank, Paine Webber and Oppenheimer Funds.
 He has more than 25 years of industry experience.